7 screenwriting tips for beginners

 Beard?
 Hair?
 NO. The story.
 Unfortunately a lot of the time the scenes we write are not that relevant.
 You want every scene to mean something and sometimes they really don’t need to be there.
 This means you may cut your screenplay from 140 pages down to 90.
-Yes it will be 40minutes shorter but it will be far more exciting for the reader and the audience.
-They don’t want to read about two people making irrelevant small talk in a coffee shop for 5 page.
+Yes, it will be 40minutes shorter but it will be far more exciting for the reader and the audience.
+They don’t want to read about two people making irrelevant small talk in a coffee shop for 5 pages.
 AND… An audience would switch off.
 Every scene counts.
-As stated in point 3: the action and story needs to continue to progress.
+As stated in point 3: the action and story need to continue to progress.

 5. Make the opening distinctive

 We’re sorry for screaming – we really don’t want you to miss out on that perfect beginning.